About The Dive Otter and Tyler Allison

 Why I Dive

 I dive because it forces my brain to focus.
-For that hour underwater, the chaos in my mind goes quiet.
-There is no room for distraction or overthinking.
-Just the work of staying sharp, aware, and in control.
+For that hour underwater, everything else goes quiet.
+There is no room for distraction or overthinking, only the work of staying sharp, aware, and in control.
 That kind of peace is rare, and diving gives me access to it.